 Depending on what specific tools you need to run your e-commerce shop, the additional tools that you may pick up through Shopify do add to your monthly bill (some of these Apps are free and some are paid).

 Even though the monthly operating cost is an important consideration, it is not everything.
 We’ll have a deeper discussion on pricing below.

 Being able to add more advanced tools to your online store as your business grows is a great feature.
 You can pick and choose which App you want to use, so if you don’t need the App, you don’t have to use it.
 If you want to add it later when you want to take your business to the next level, you can do that then.
 You have full control over that.

 The Apps are there to streamline your business so your business can grow.
 This takes the worries away that you may eventually “outgrow” the builder.
-There are some amazing e-commerce shops that are selling millions of dollars in products that are powered by either Shopify or Bigcommerce.
+There are some amazing e-commerce shops that are selling millions of dollars of products that are powered by either Shopify or BigCommerce.

 Both of them have solid reputations in the world of online store builders, as we really view them as the top 2 hosted-builders in the world.

 So how do you choose?
 There are a few things we encourage you to look at.